hamedsj/PitokPMTracker/README.md

 * Better code formatting for easier reading
 * Filters postMessages from other extensions

+## 🛠️ NPM Development Workflow

+This repo now ships an npm-based layout to make development and packaging easier, without changing the core algorithm that finds postMessage listeners.

+- Install Node 18+.
+- Commands:
+  - `npm test` — runs Node tests for popup helpers.
+  - `npm run build` — writes packaged extension files to `dist/chrome` and `dist/firefox`.

+### Load Unpacked from dist

+After running `npm run build`:
+- Chrome: load `dist/chrome` as the unpacked extension.
+- Firefox: load `dist/firefox` (or zip it to an XPI) as the extension directory.

 ## 📖 Usage
 ### <img src="./readme-images/chrome.png" width="16" height="16" alt="Firefox Icon" /> Chrome